Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “I agree, but at the same time, who’s to really say where we fit?
 I’m glad he’s a part of our family and he seems happy with us.”

-“Oh, certainly.
+“Oh, absolutely.
 I never intended to suggest otherwise.
 It’s just… I don’t know.
 Incongruous?
 Though, again, that’s purely speculation when I know so little.”

 “Well, as long as he doesn’t stop feeding me, he can be as incongruous as he likes.”
-Something stirred in the shadows and Malyn went still for half a second.
+A flicker of movement in the deep shadows below, a disruption of the patterns of leaf and branch, caught Malyn’s eye.
+He went still, every muscle tensing.
 “Hey, don’t react, but I just saw something move over there.”

 “Ah.
 Do you think it’s our dog?”

 “Hopefully.
-I mean, most animals don’t move towards the sound of humans.”
-Malyn paused, not even breathing as he listened.
+Most animals don’t move towards the sound of humans.”
+Malyn held his breath, straining his ears against the rustle of the wind.
+A twig snapped.
 “I think it’s circling around.”

 “What’s our strategy?”